 If I were a rich man

 By contrast, and despite the profession being under pressure, lawyer salaries at major commercial firms both in and outside London remain generous and continue to go up.
 A 2016 salary war in the US, instigated by market barometer Cravath raising its starting salary to $180,000, has prompted many American firms in London to raise their salaries with a nod to their US pay scales.
 The going rate for an NQ at a top US firm is £100k or more and although several top English firms have responded with their own NQ pay increases, there's now a £20-£40k difference between the top American payers and the magic circle.
-For more information on individual firm pay, check out our information on Salaries and benefits on page XX.

 For a more detailed analysis of trainee and NQ pay at different types of firms and in different regions read our feature How much do trainee lawyers earn?.
 For more information on individual firm pay, check out Table of salaries and benefits.